‘Distressing and emotional’: Senators relive horror of riot

 While videos of the siege have been circulating since the day of the riot, the graphic compilation provided a more complete narrative, with a chilling focus on the rioters’ methodical search for lawmakers.

-The rioters were “58 steps” from senators, impeachment manager Eric Swalwell told them.

 Romney said he was brought to tears.
-The video was “overwhelmingly distressing and emotional,” he said afterward.
+The video was “overwhelmingly distressing and emotional,” he said.

 “It was extremely quiet,” said Maine Sen. Susan Collins, describing the atmosphere.
 “You could hear a pin drop.”